arcAman07/git-quick-pusher/README.md

 ## Contributions

-Check out the CONTRIBUTING.md file to read about the contribution guidelines of this package.

-## Wrap-Up

-1. If you enjoyed this package and our using it in your day to day life for your projects, do star the repo.
+1. If you liked the package and you are using it in your day to day life for your projects, do star the repo.

-2.